 My twist on Joanna Gaines’ famous Magnolia Lemon Pie — a thick graham cracker crust with a creamy, rich lemon filling and fresh whipped cream on top.

 Yes, I’m one of the millions of fans obsessed with the Gaines family.
 I’ve loved “Fixer Upper” (their television show) over the years, own way too many dishes from her collection, and have been in love with her famous lemon pie.
-There are loads of lemony desserts that have been shared on this site over the years, but when I read about Joanna’s famous lemon pie, I knew I had to try it.
+There are loads of Lemon Recipes that have been shared on this site over the years, but when I read about Joanna’s famous lemon pie, I knew I had to try it.
 And it did not disappoint!

-This pie is so delicious that it has joined the arsenal of my favorite lemon recipes.
+This pie is so delicious that it has joined the top of my favorite lemon recipes.
 While this recipe is similar to the original pie recipe shared, I’ve tweaked a few aspects over the many times preparing this treat that I thought it was worth sharing my changes!

 Below is a quick breakdown of the changes I made to the pie.